Eastern wolf: Taxonomic debate

 When European settlers first arrived to North America, the coyote's range was limited to the western half of the continent.
 They existed in the arid areas and across the open plains, including the prairie regions of the midwestern states.
 Early explorers found some in Indiana and Wisconsin.
 From the mid-1800s coyotes began expanding beyond their original range.

 The taxonomic debate regarding North American wolves can be summarised as follows:

 The evolutionary biologist Robert K. Wayne, whose team is involved in an ongoing scientific debate with the team led by Linda K. Rutledge, describes the difference between these two evolutionary models: "In a way, it is all semantics.
 They call it a species, we call it an ecotype."

-Archaeological evidence
+Paleontological evidence

 Some of the earliest Canis specimens were discovered at Cripple Creek Sump, Fairbanks, Alaska, in strata dated 810,000 years old.
 The dental measurements of the specimens clearly match historical Canis lycaon specimens from Minnesota.